kpierczy/SNR-Project/config/params/README.md

 # Training config (fit.json)

 1. "base_model" :
-    - Path to the file containing saved weights that will be loaded before the training.
+    - Path to the file (relative to dirs.json/models) containing saved weights that will be loaded before the training.
 If `null`, no weights will be loaded
 2. "batch_size" :
     - Batch size (for both training and validation datasets)
 3. "optimization/optimizer" :